GryfGreen/FreePy-IDE/README.md

 ![FreePy Logo](screenshots/FreePy.jpg)
 ***

-# 🐍 FreePy - Tame Your Python Chaos {#english-section}
+# 🐍 FreePy - Tame Your Python Chaos {#english}

 **"Tired of project chaos?
 FreePy transforms your desktop from a script junkyard into an organized developer workspace!"*

-# 🐍 FreePy - Tame Your Python Chaos {#english}

-**"Tired of project chaos?
-FreePy transforms your desktop from a script junkyard into an organized developer workspace!"**

 ## 😫 Does This Sound Familiar?